Yifan127/Blog/ch1-project-practice.md

       UnicodeDecodeError: 'gbk' codec can't decode byte 0xb4 in position 9: illegal multibyte sequence

+      I stucked on this issue for couple hours, and read several blogs about characters encoding and decoding in Python2 and Python3, here is the best one I have ever read!
+[Python character encoding and decoding](http://ajucs.com/2015/11/10/Python-character-encoding-explained.html)

       **Thinking**:

       1. The data in weather_info.txt is encoding in utf-8